 The John A. Burns School of Medicine participates in the WICHE-administered Professional Student Exchange Program (PSEP).
 PSEP allows legal residents of the states of Alaska, Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Utah, Washington, and Wyoming (states without a public professional school in a health care field to enjoy Hawai'i-resident status for admission and tuition purposes at UH Manoa.
 Students who are pursuing graduate degrees in Asian and Comparative Philosophy, Asian Theatre and Dance, Communication and Information Sciences, East Asian Languages and Literatures, Natural Resources and Environmental Management, Oceanography, Second Language Studies, Tropical Entomology, Tropical Medicine, Tropical Plant and Soil Sciences, and Urban and Regional Planning are eligible for resident tuition under the WICHE Program.
 Students who receive certification from their home states receive preferential admission consideration and, if accepted, are charged Hawai'i-resident tuition rates.
 To be certified for PSEP, students must apply to the WICHE certifying officer in their home state before October 15 the year prior to admission.
 State eligibility requirements vary, and the number of students funded by each state depends upon appropriations by the state's legislature.
 For addresses of state certifying officers, visit www.wiche.edu/psep.

 UH Manoa also participates in the WICHE Regional Graduate Program.
 Under this arrangement, legal residents of the other WICHE member states (AK, AZ, CA, CO, ID, MT, ND, NV, NM, OR, SD, UT, WA, WY) will be charged resident tuition if they are exceptional candidates for admission in specific graduate programs.
-Approved fields are Asian and Comparative Philosophy, Asian Theatre and Dance (MA and MFA, and PhD), Communications and Information Sciences (PhD), East Asian Languages and Literatures (MA and PhD), Natural Resources and Environmental Management (MS and PhD), Oceanography (MS and PHD), Pacific Island Studies (MA), Second Language Studies (PhD), Tropical Entomology (MS and PhD), Tropical Medicine in the biomedical sciences (MS and PhD), Tropical Plant and Soil Sciences (MS and PhD), and Urban and Regional Planning (MA and PhD).
-For detailed information, contact the appropriate graduate chair or see the respective field of study listings at the Graduate Division Office or visit wrgp.wiche.edu/.
+Approved fields are Asian and Comparative Philosophy, Asian Theatre and Dance (MA and MFA, and PhD), Communications and Information Sciences (PhD), East Asian Languages and Literatures (MA and PhD), Natural Resources and Environmental Management (MS and PhD), Oceanography (MS and PHD), Pacific Island Studies (MA), Second Language Studies (MA and PhD), Tropical Entomology (MS and PhD), Tropical Medicine in the biomedical sciences (MS and PhD), Tropical Plant and Soil Sciences (MS and PhD), and Urban and Regional Planning (MA and PhD).
+For detailed information, contact the appropriate graduate chair or see the respective field of study listings at the Office of Graduate Education or visit wrgp.wiche.edu/.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.